Six ways to be super savvy

 When it comes to super funds, the more the merrier rule doesn’t apply.
 Kick any extra memberships to the curb and consolidate; avoiding the unnecessary administration fees attached to each one.
 Before combining your super, you should check how it might affect your insurance in your other funds and if they have any exit fees.

 Make up for any time off work by making personal contributions to your super before, during or after a career break.
 There’s also the option for your partner or spouse to make contributions to your super on your behalf.

 6. Seek expert advice

 Consult with a financial planner to ensure your saving plan is right for your needs.
-Subject to superannuation laws, REST will pay for its members’ first single super-related question with a Money Solutions* coach.
+Subject to superannuation laws, REST will pay for its members’ first single super-related question with a Link Advice* coach.